geomort/project3/README.md

 │   ├── report

-Code for prosessing well-log and AgroPest-12 are within source folder, where prefix ffnn* or cnn* determines which jupyter notebook the file is used in.
+Code for processing well-log and AgroPest-12 are within source folder, where prefix ffnn* or cnn* determines which jupyter notebook the file is used in.
 Results and figures from different approaches in convolutional neural network (CNN)processing are in folder cnn_results.
-There are three different approaches: Custom archtecture for CNN model, model based on Optuna hyperparameter search and using a pretrained model.
+There are three different approaches: Custom architecture for CNN model, model based on Optuna hyperparameter search and using a pretrained model.
 Both datasets are available in datasets.
 Questions to large language model are in ll_documentation, while the report is available in report.